caplin/caplin-dev-tools/cli/templates/app-blank/README.md

 ## Initial Scripts

 Once you have installed your applciation, by running `npm i` from the app root, you can use the default scripts:

 ### `npm run serve`

-This will serve the app in dev mode, the app will be served at http://localhost:8080 (unless you have specified a different port in the .env file)
+This will serve the app in dev mode, the app will be served at http://localhost:8080 (unless you specify a different port in the .env file)

 ### `npm run test`

 This will launch a browser and run the tests, for further test configuration please see the karma.conf.js file in the app root.

 ### `npm run build`

 This will generate a war file ready to be deployed on the Web server of your choice.